TITLE:Student Support Services Project Director

 Administrative and functional supervision is exercised over the Administrative Assistant to the Student Support Services Project Director, Transfer Program Coordinator/Program Advisor, Academic Support Coordinator/Program Advisor, Academic Coaching Assistant/Program Assistant, peer coaches, and designated work-study students.

-Master’s degree in counseling, administration of higher education, student personnel, or related field required.
-Three years of experience in designing, administering, and managing educational opportunity programs, including staff supervision, budgeting, and record keeping or four years experience at the assistant director level working with low-income and academically disadvantaged populations; strong verbal and written communication skills; proven commitment to the special needs of the target population and objectives of the project.
+Master’s degree in Counseling, Administration of Higher Education, Student Personnel, or a related field.
+Three years experience in designing, administering, and managing educational opportunity programs, including staff supervision, budgeting, and record keeping, or four years experience at the Assistant Director level with supervisory experience in working with low-income or academically-disadvantaged populations.
+Experience in program evaluation and proficiency in oral/written communication.
+Proven commitment to the special needs of the target population and the objectives of the Program.
+Preferred: Ph.D. and knowledge of policies and regulations impacting federal education programs.
+Background similar to that of the Student Support Services Program participants.

 TORT LIABILITY STATEMENT: